Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 Eligibility & payment rates

 You must meet certain criteria to be eligible for Disability Support Pension.

 To get Disability Support Pension you must be an Australian resident and in Australia on the day you claim.

 Income and assets tests

-The amount of Disability Support Pension (DSP) paid to you depends on your assessable income and assets.
+The amount of Disability Support Pension (DSP) you can get depends on your assessable income and assets.